From project-toolkit

-Guides effective usage of the Forgetful semantic memory system for querying, creating, and managing atomic knowledge notes.
+Guides effective use of Forgetful semantic memory with Zettelkasten atomic principles for querying, creating, structuring, and scoring memories in coding projects.

 Forgetful is a semantic memory system using Zettelkasten (atomic note) principles.
 This skill guides effective memory usage.